jakobniinja/quarkus-friutmix/README.md

 27/7 - added microprofile feature metric and added a simple counter for test.
 27/7 - TODO: should i add 200/500 counter for each fruit service?
 27/7 - TODO: is promethus and grafana intregration valuable?

+30/7 - learnt about restassured and jersey testing ps. jersey didn't work as expected

 ```